imagine-uniandes/AnimeMocapDemo/README.md

 ![Step3](imgs/3.jpg)

-6. Use the left and right arrows to change the avatar, there are six different characters!
+6. Use the left and right arrow keys to change the avatar, there are six different characters!
 You can dowload more anime-like VRM compatible characters in VROID https://hub.vroid.com/en

 ![Step4](imgs/4.jpg)